Yes, it’s true. There are just certain vitamins every woman needs.

 That’s where vitamin K comes in!
 Studies have shown that it halts the progression of osteoporosis and strengthens bones much better than pharmaceutical medications.

-And there you have it – a few vitamins that should be in every woman’s medicine cabinet!
+And there you have it – several vitamins every woman needs.
+Are these in your medicine cabinet?

-Check out this talk from David at the Women’s Wellness Conference for more female health tips!
+Check out this interview with David for more health tips!